3r1co/cd/docs/sbom.md

 - Builds a **Docker image** for the project.
 - Generates an SBOM for the Docker image, including the Node.js runtime.

-This tutorial uses **CycloneDX** to generate the SBOM for the JavaScript project and **Anchore's SBOM Action** to generate the SBOM for the Docker image.
+This tutorial uses **Anchore's SBOM Action** to generate the SBOM for the JavaScript project and to generate the SBOM for the Docker image.

 ## Prerequisites